Thank you for volunteering to assist with this event!

 Safety of the runners, spectators and public is of paramount importance.
 Hull Rotary Club and the Humberside Police will support everyone acting in that interest.
 The Safety Officer is available for advice on any aspect of safety on 07802 872102.

 If there are any special instructions relating to your location, these will be given to you on the day.
 A mobile marshal will visit you in your location before the start of the race.
 Please wear your high visibility tabard throughout the event and return it at the end of the race to the Marshals RV point located near to the finish line area at the late entries tent.

-You can collect your tabard on the day of the race at the entrance to the Humber Bridge car park, Ferriby Road or I will be at the main Humber Bridge car park on Saturday 25th June from 10am to 3pm and you can collect it then.
+You can collect your tabard on the day of the race at the entrance to the Humber Bridge car park, Ferriby Road or I will be at the main Humber Bridge car park on Sunday 24th June 2018 – 9am and you can collect it then.
 If you have a mobile telephone, please bring it with you.
 The telephone number for Race Control is 07810 080906.
 These numbers should only be contacted in the event of an emergency.
 For non-urgent queries, you should attract the attention of a mobile marshal, who will be patrolling your section of the course regularly.